magao-x/handbook/operating/software/apps/filters.rst

-Stages and filter wheels
+Filter wheels
 ========================

-Stages and filter wheels are controlled by apps derived from the `stdMotionStage <https://github.com/magao-x/MagAOX/blob/master/libMagAOX/app/dev/stdMotionStage.hpp>`__ implementation, meaning they share some common properties and options.
+Filter wheels are controlled by apps derived from the `stdMotionStage <https://github.com/magao-x/MagAOX/blob/master/libMagAOX/app/dev/stdMotionStage.hpp>`__ implementation, meaning they share some common properties and options.